 In 1990 Chris joined Jazz FM 102.2 as drive-time host, and latterly co-hosted the legendary Somethin’ Else late night show with Jez Nelson that pushed jazz with serious music but always with less than serious approach.
 In 1991 they took the show to Kiss 100 and then co-founded an independent radio production company Somethin’ Else.

 After fifteen years on air at Kiss 100 Chris joined London’s Choice FM, which included roles in music and programming, and was simultaneously on (now defunct) national digital station The Jazz on Saturday nights before returning to the re-launched Jazz FM.

 Chris is also a passionate follower and founder member of AFC Wimbledon, a football club with the most amazing lineage embodying the support of Wimbledon FC that abandoned its fan base and moved to Milton Keynes.
-He supported the club since childhood going along with his Grandfather in the mid seventies seeing its rise to the top level, demise and rise again from the very bottom to a return to the football league in 2011.
-Chris was Wimbledon’s stadium host for nearly twenty years and latterly board member of AFC Wimbledon.
+He supported Wimbledon FC since childhood going along with his Grandfather in the mid seventies seeing its rise to the top level, demise and rise again as AFC Wimbledon to the football league in 2011.
+Chris was Wimbledon’s stadium host for nearly twenty years, including the Premier League years, and latterly a board member of AFC Wimbledon.